 In his posthumously published 1981 book The Anglo-American Establishment, Georgetown University history professor Carroll Quigley explained that the Balfour Declaration was actually drafted by Lord Alfred Milner.

-Quigley write: "This declaration, which is always known as the Balfour Declaration, should be called "the Minler Declaration," since Milner was the actual draftsman and was, apparently, its chief supporter in the War Cabinet.
+Quigley writes: "This declaration, which is always known as the Balfour Declaration, should be called "the Milner Declaration," since Milner was the actual draftsman and was, apparently, its chief supporter in the War Cabinet.

 This fact was not made public until 21 July 1937.
 At that time Ormsby-Gore, speaking for the government in Commons, said, "The drafts as originally put up by Lord Balfour was not the final draft approved by the War Cabinet.

-The particular draft assented to by the War Cabinet and afterwards by the Allied Governments and by the United States…and finally embodied in the Mandate, happens to have been drafted by Lord Milner.
+The particular draft assented to by the War Cabinet and afterward by the Allied Governments and by the United States…and finally embodied in the Mandate, happens to have been drafted by Lord Milner.